SuperMarcus/myanimelist-api-specification/README.md

 ## Introduction

 For starters, I've only been a MyAnimeList user for a short period of time.
 Nevertheless, as far as I know, MyAnimeList was and still is the largest anime information database website, which also happens to be infamous to the developers for its unstable APIs.

-This document is intended to create a up-to-date speficiation for the private APIs that MyAnimeList is using in its official mobile apps.
-The goal is to encourage the developments of third party and (particuarly) **open source** applications.
+This document intends to create an up-to-date specification for the private (open-beta) APIs that MyAnimeList is using in its official mobile apps.
+The goal is to encourage the developments of third-party and (particularly) **open source** applications.

-As mentioned, the specifications here (mostly) came from the analysis of MyAnimeList's official Android app and some popular third party applications.
-It uses MAL's private (or at least unpublished) APIs and is subject to change.
+As mentioned, the specifications here (mostly) came from the analysis of MyAnimeList's official Android app and some popular third-party applications.
+Note because this document uses MAL's private (or at least unpublished) APIs, everything is subject to change.

 This document only discovers the anime-related APIs.
-But feel free to create a pull request / issue if you have something related that you want to share or change.
+But feel free to create a pull request/issue if you have something related that you want to share or change.

 ## Table of Contents